+DESIGN RESPONSE DESIGN POLICY vi) is designed to maximize opportunities for solar gain while respecting the built form policies of this Plan.
 A 30.0 m buffer is proposed between the future "Street A" right-of-way and existing GRCA regulated wetland which is designated as a Natural Heritage Area in the City of Guelph's Official Plan.
 As previously noted the configuration of the site and required access points limits the ability to achieve ultimate solar gain for all units.
 Notwithstanding, approximately 60% of units are oriented for ideal solar gain.

-The development responds to the pedestrianoriented public realm objectives of the Official Plan in that it will:

-- i) Provide for sidewalks of 1.8 m in width to accommodate a comfortable pedestrian environment; - ii) Provide a future local road with a right-of-way of 20.0 m that allows for the safe circulation of all modes; - iii) Provide landscaped boulevards along the proposed internal road and Arkell Road; - iv) Street 'A' has been designed at a right-of-way width suitable for on-street parking. - v) The development is located along an existing transit route.
-Detailed site plans will include the provision of bicycle parking; - vi) Future "Street A" will provide for a connection to complete the intersection of Summerfield Drive and Arkell Road and the broader establishment of a modified grid-like system within the community; and, - vii) The use of alternative materials at pedestrian crossings internal to the site will be considered at the detailed design stage.
-Given the development has a relatively low number of units, along a local

-Public Realm 8.2.11 New development shall be designed to contribute to a pedestrian-oriented streetscape.
-This may be achieved through the use of strategies that are appropriate for the proposed development and the site's context such as:
+Public Realm 8.2.7 Road design will balance the The development responds to the pedestrianprovisions for a safe, accessible, functional and oriented public realm objectives of the Official Plan in attractive pedestrian-oriented environment with an that it will. acceptable level of motor vehicle traffic.
+To achieve a pedestrian oriented public realm and streetscape, a i) Provide for sidewalks of 1.8 m in width to variety of techniques may be implemented, depending comfortable accommodate а pedestrian on the function and context of the road, including: environment: i) widening sidewalks to allow for a comfortable ii) Provide a future local road with a right-of-way of pedestrian environment as well as retail displays, 20.0 m that allows for the safe circulation of all modes; outdoor café seating, benches and shade street trees; iii) Provide landscaped boulevards along the ii) reduced lane widths; proposed internal road and Arkell Road; iii) provision of landscaped boulevards; iv) Street 'A' has been designed at a right-of-way width suitable for on-street parking. iv) provision of on-street parking; v) The development is located along an existing v) provision of transit priority measures and bicycle transit route.
+Detailed site plans will include the provision of bicycle parking; infrastructure; vi) provision of regular intersections of roads to allow for vi) Future "Street A" will provide for a connection to the creation of a modified grid system; and complete the intersection of Summerfield Drive and Arkell Road and the broader establishment of a vii) use of alternative road geometrics and materials at modified grid-like system within the community; and, pedestrian crossing areas. vii) The use of alternative materials at pedestrian crossings internal to the site will be considered at the detailed design stage.
+Given the development has a relatively low number of units, along a local street, pedestrian crossings may not be warranted.
+The proposed development of the subject lands will Public Realm 8.2.11 New development shall be designed to contribute to a pedestrian-oriented contribute to a pedestrian-oriented streetscape.
+In response to Policy 8.2.11 we confirm: streetscape.
+This may be achieved through the use of strategies that are appropriate for the proposed